Starbucks goes beyond coffee with first juice bar

 The world's biggest coffee chain bought Evolution Fresh for $30 million in cash in November to get a piece of that business.
 At the time of the purchase, Starbucks Chief Executive Howard Schultz said successful independent juice bars have annual sales of well over $1 million per unit.

-Analysts have said that is a bit less than an average U.S. Starbucks cafe but more than a typical store for rival Jamba Inc, a publicly held juice and smoothie chain that recently introduced new squeezed-to-order juice blends.
-That move from Jamba came months after Starbucks and McDonald's Corp introduced their own smoothies.
+Analysts have said that is a bit less than an average U.S. Starbucks cafe but more than a typical store for rival Jamba Inc (JMBA.O), a publicly held juice and smoothie chain that recently introduced new squeezed-to-order juice blends.
+That move from Jamba came months after Starbucks and McDonald's Corp (MCD.N) introduced their own smoothies.

 "Starbucks is one of the savviest companies in terms of what they do, of probably any company," said John Sicher, editor and publisher of Beverage Digest.